myrrlyn/myrrlyn.net/source/profile.html.md

 # Personal Life

-I haven’t yet figured out how to make a vibrant personal life for myself as a transplant in Utah, as I am not of the LDS church nor am I a student at Utah State University, so that’s something on which I’ll need to work in the next few years.
-I am an assistant scoutmaster with Troop 1, which I tremendously enjoy, and I have a few friends my own age from work.
-Mostly I’m just glad that several of my friends from back in Michigan still speak to me.
+As I am one of the few young, unmarried, engineers at my company, I have found myself receiving the travel assignments that my coworkers’ families don’t want to bear.
+As such, I moved from Michigan to Utah to start my job and then, eighteen months later, transferred to Albuquerque.
+I expect to be moved at least twice more in the next five years as my career and our work grow.

+I served as an assistant scoutmaster for Troop 1 while I lived in Logan, Utah, and I hope to resume that post upon my eventual return.
+I am not sure how involved in Scouting I will be while on my travel rotation.
+As I am not LDS or a university student, my options for in-person socializing are significantly curtailed.

 I am very excited about all the new geography to explore around me, as well as the multitude of national parks near by.
-So far I’ve only been to Arches National Park, but I am far too Boy Scout to hold out on all the rest for long.
+So far I’ve only been to Arches, Yellowstone, and Grand Teton National Parks, but I am far too Boy Scout to hold out on all the rest for long.

 # Career Goals

-I’m almost a year into my first job at [Space Dynamics][1], and I’m very happy with both the work I’m doing and the company culture there.
-I currently don’t have any plans to switch jobs or move out of Logan, but, who knows.
-I’m only 24 and as yet unwed.
+I’m almost two years into my first job at [Space Dynamics Laboratory][SDL], and I’m very happy with both the work I’m doing and the company culture there.
+I currently don’t have any plans to search for new jobs or move away from wherever SDL has me stationed.

-I am interested in the [Rust programming language][2] for its memory safety and performance characteristics, both of which are rather important in aerospace work.
+I am interested in the [Rust] programming language for its memory safety and performance characteristics, both of which are rather important in aerospace work.
 Rust isn’t *quite* ready to displace C/C++ in flight software, as it uses LLVM, which has fewer targets than GCC, and it is not yet readily integrable with